ical4j/ical4j-user-guide/docs/template/workflow.md

 A Roster represents the availability of teams or individuals for servicing requests.
 A Roster may be used to identify who should be notified in the event of a new Request.

+## Metric

+A Metric captures a measurable outcome of specific objectives.
+This could refer to elapsed time to complete a task, fulfill and order or service a request.